Tasmania's flora, fauna and geology: Australia

 DAY 9: TASMAN NATIONAL PARK AND TRAVEL TO BRUNY ISLAND

-This morning there will be time to thoroughly explore some nearby geological features and view the spectacular coastline, and the dry sclerophyll forests and woodlands of the Tasman National Park.
+This morning there will be time to thoroughly explore some nearby geological features and view the spectacular coastline, and the dry sclerophyll forests and woodlands of Tasman National Park.

 After lunch, you will make your way to Bruny Island, which is situated 40 kilometres south of Hobart and is separated from the Tasmanian mainland by the D’Entrecasteaux Channel.
-When on the ferry trip across the channel watch out for little penguins and dolphins alongside.
+When on the ferry trip across the channel, watch out for little penguins and dolphins alongside.
 We will arrive in time for dinner.

 DAY 10: BRUNY ISLAND